samsherrawal/adfSynapseHOL/modules/module04.md

 On this lab section we will perform the below three tasks:

-a) Read data from on-prem SQL table and push to azure blob storage - done
+a) Read data from on-prem SQL table and push to azure blob storage

-b) Copy files from on-prem to azure blob storage - done
+b) Copy files from on-prem to azure blob storage

-c) running stored procedure on the onprem sql using self hosted IR as alternate way of performing complex ETL
+c) running stored procedure on the onp-rem sql using self hosted IR as alternate way of performing complex ETL

 [Continue >](../modules/module05.md)